Brian Wilson (baseball): Los Angeles Dodgers (2013–2014)

-Los Angeles Dodgers

 On July 30, 2013, Wilson agreed to a contract with the Los Angeles Dodgers for the remainder of the 2013 season.
 After a few weeks at the Dodgers training facility in Arizona, he began a minor league rehab assignment.

-He joined the Dodgers active roster on August 19 and made his debut with the team on August 22 against the Miami Marlins at Marlins Park.
+Wilson joined the Dodgers' active roster on August 19 and made his debut with the team on August 22 against the Miami Marlins at Marlins Park.
 He appeared in 18 games for the Dodgers with a 2-1 record and a 0.66 ERA.
-Regardless of signing for the team late in the season, Wilson made 3 relief appearances in the postseason without giving up an earned run until the Dodgers lost in the 2013 NLCS to the St. Louis Cardinals.
+Regardless of signing for the team late in the season, Wilson made three relief appearances in the postseason without giving up an earned run until the Dodgers lost in the 2013 NLCS to the St. Louis Cardinals.

 On December 5, 2013, Wilson agreed to a one-year, $10 million contract to return to the Dodgers.
 The deal also contained a player option for the 2015 season.
 His numbers were not as good in 2014, as he had a 4.66 ERA in 61 appearances.
-On October 8, 2014, he announced that he would be exercising his player option for 2015.
-However, the Dodgers designated him for assignment on December 16, 2014.
-He was released by the Dodgers on December 19 and became a free agent.
+On October 8, Wilson announced that he would be exercising his $10 million player option for 2015.
+However, the Dodgers designated him for assignment on December 16 and released him on December 19, making him a free agent.

-Wilson did not play in the MLB in 2015 or 2016, but announced in early 2017 that he would be attempting a comeback as a knuckleball pitcher.
+Wilson did not pitch in the major leagues in 2015 or 2016 but announced in early 2017 that he would be attempting a comeback as a knuckleball pitcher.
+However, he did not sign with another team.